GovTechSG/adex-ug/User Guide/Projects.md

 ## Testing with Mosquitto MQTT ##

-User may test the MQTT connection using mosquitto commands.
+You may test the MQTT connection using mosquitto commands.

 **Command**